fedelebron/thesis/reductions/mc_ss_mp.md

 * If a professor teaches a class with role k, then the processor needs to be able to act in the role k.
 * For every class, the number of professors for each role are satisfied.
 * No professor teaches the same class with two roles.
+* A course can only choose among its available weekly patterns.

 Objective function (max):
   \sum_{i, j, k, l} x[i, j, k, l] * q[k, i]